666666t/ArduinoBASIC/README.md

 Operations use LET for variable changing operations (ex.
 LET a = b + c or LET a = a + b), and basic operations are handled directly (ex.
 PRINT (a + b) ).
 Supported mathematic operations will include: + - * / %

+Included commands will be:

+LET - Variable Assignment/Modification; Syntax Example: LET foo = foo + bar
+PRINT - Visual Output Command; Syntax Example: PRINT "TEXT" GOTO - Program Jump Command; Syntax Example: GOTO 10
+IF - Conditional Statement; Syntax Example: IF foo<bar THEN <operation>
+THEN - Conditional Response Statement; Same Syntax Example as IF FOR - Loop Of Given Length; Syntax Example: FOR X = -2 TO 2 STEP 1
+TO - Provides Range of Values for Loop, Inclusive; Same Syntax as IF STEP - Provides Interval of Values for Loop; Same Syntax as IF NEXT
+REM